-The name, ID, or ARN of the application.
+The Amazon Resource Name (ARN) of the application.

 Reads arguments from the JSON string provided.
 The JSON string follows the format provided by

 --generate-cli-skeleton.
 If other arguments are provided on the command line, those values will override the JSON-provided values.
 It is not possible to pass arbitrary binary values using a JSON-provided value as the string will be taken literally.
 This may not be specified along with

 Prints a JSON skeleton to standard output without sending an API request.
 If provided with no value or the value

 input, prints a sample input JSON that can be used as an argument for

 yaml-input it will print a sample input YAML that can be used with

 output, it validates the command inputs and returns a sample output JSON for that command.
 The generated JSON skeleton is not stable between versions of the AWS CLI and there are no backwards compatibility guarantees in the JSON skeleton generated.

 Override command’s default URL with the given URL.